Inside an Asphalt Batch Mix Plant: How Raw Materials Become Road Ready Asphalt

 Bitumen acts as the “glue” that holds the asphalt mixture together, and it’s stored in a heated bitumen tank.
 Keeping it at the right temperature ensures it stays in a workable liquid state, ready to coat the hot aggregates evenly.

 Once the aggregates are dried and the bitumen is heated and ready, everything comes together in the mixing tower.
-Here, the materials are weighed precisely and blended into a smooth, homogenous asphalt mixture.
+Here, the materials are weighed precisely and blended into a smooth, homogenous asphalt mixture — largely thanks to the mixing arm, one of the most important wear components in the entire plant.

-How the Asphalt Batch Mix Plant Process Works
+How the Asphalt Plant Process Works, Step by Step

-Now that we’ve covered the components, let’s walk through the production process step by step.
+Now that we’ve covered the components, let’s walk through the asphalt batch mix plant process from start to finish.

 Step 1: Aggregate Weighing and Feeding